binay047/Bromium-adsorption-on-1H-Tc2C-DFT-superconductivity/README.md

 **Note:** BFGS must be converged.
 To find the relaxed `CELL_PARAMETERS` and `ATOMIC_POSITIONS`, press `Ctrl+F` inside `vc_relax.out` and search for `final bfgs`.

 Paste them into `scf.in`, which is inside `pseudo.sh`.
+Remember `vc_relax.out` gives `cell_parameters` in bohr so change it into angstrom before pasting.
 Use these optimized positions for all remaining calculations.

 ### 2.E.
 Pseudopotential Selection